HansSCHR/bacterial_enrichment_mosquito/README.md

 ## Mask and remove *Aedes aegypti* genome sequences

-We used BBmask to mask the low-complexity sequences of *Aedes aegypti* genome using the *Aedes aegypti* reference genome AaegL5.0 (NCBI ID: GCF_002204515.2) as reference using this command:
+We used BBMask to mask the low-complexity sequences of *Aedes aegypti* genome using the *Aedes aegypti* reference genome AaegL5.0 (NCBI ID: GCF_002204515.2) as reference using this command:

 ```
 ref_folder=reference_genome_folder